Virgin Australia Regional Airlines

-Virgin Australia Regional Airlines is an Australian regional airline based in Perth, servicing key towns in the state of Western Australia.
+Virgin Australia Regional Airlines (VARA) is an Australian regional airline based in Perth, servicing key towns in the state of Western Australia.
 The airline also flies interstate to destinations such as Adelaide, Darwin, Melbourne and Alice Springs.
-Formerly known as Skywest, in April 2013 the airline was purchased by Virgin Australia Holdings as its new regional offshoot.
+Formerly known as Skywest, in April 2013, the airline was purchased by Virgin Australia Holdings as its new regional offshoot.
 On 21 April 2020, Virgin Australia Regional Airlines' parent company, Virgin Australia Holdings went into voluntary administration due to the COVID-19 pandemic.

 History

 Early years

 Virgin Australia Regional was formed in 1963 as Carnarvon Air Taxis flying charter flights with small general aviation aircraft out of Carnarvon, Western Australia.
-In 1979 it changed its name to Skywest Aviation and moved to Perth's Jandakot Airport.
-In 1980 Skywest Airlines was formed (ICAO code OZW), based at Perth Airport, and acquired Stillwell Airlines and its routes; the combined fleet included 39 aircraft, making it the second largest commuter airline in Australia at the time.
+In 1979, it changed its name to Skywest Aviation and moved to Perth's Jandakot Airport.
+In 1980, Skywest Airlines was formed (ICAO code OZW), based at Perth Airport, and acquired Stillwell Airlines and its routes; the combined fleet included 39 aircraft, making it the second largest commuter airline in Australia at the time.
 The Skywest Airlines fleet included a mix of general aviation types and small airliners including GAF N-24 Nomads, Embraer EMB 110 Bandeirantes, Beechcraft King Air 200s and Fairchild SA-227 Metro IIIs, as well as smaller types such as Cessna 182 Skylanes and Piper Aztecs.

 In 1982, the controlling companies merged Skywest Airlines with Transwest Airlines.
 At the time Skywest operated 16 aircraft and TransWest 25.

 Then in 1983, it was proposed to merge Skywest with East-West Airlines, both were owned by the Devereaux group.
 The merger did not eventuate, but east–west operated flights in Western Australia on Skywest's behalf.
 In 1987 Skywest lost the Government Coastwatch contract, which severely weakened the business.
-The company was bought out by the Perron group and then on-sold shortly thereafter to TNT/News Limited and began operating under the Ansett banner.
+The company was bought out by the Perron Group and then on-sold shortly thereafter to TNT/News Limited and began operating under the Ansett banner.
 The east–west aircraft were divested for operations in Queensland and were later absorbed into Ansett.
 At this time, Skywest was operating most of its services with five BAe Jetstream 31s.

 In 1998, Ansett introduced Fokker 50s into Skywest service.